 hand placing coins in a white piggy bank

-• Bonds - Landlords may choose to post a bond from any North Carolina licensed insurance company, which must be equal to the amount of the deposit the landlord is safekeeping for the renter.
+• Bonds - North Carolina Landlords may choose to post a bond from any North Carolina licensed insurance company, which must be equal to the amount of the deposit the landlord is safekeeping for the renter.

 Written Notice After Receipt of a Security Deposit

-As a North Carolina landlord, you are required to inform the tenant within 30 days of the address and name of the financial institution or insurance company where the security deposit is held.
+As a North Carolina landlord, you are required to notify the tenant within 30 days of the address and name of the financial institution or insurance company where the security deposit is held.
 However, you are not required to provide a receipt to the tenants for the security deposit.

 Reasons for Withholding a North Carolina Tenant’s Security Deposit